-Help your clients and their employees understand prior authorization, quantity limits and other unique restrictions on some medications and the steps they may need to take when filling a prescription.
+Help your employees understand prior authorization, quantity limits and other unique restrictions on some medications—and the steps they may need to take when filling a prescription.

-The Prior Authorization & Medical Necessity Determination (PA/MND) before coverage is approved.
-The PA/MND process is designed to assure only medically necessary and appropriate prescription drugs are approved for coverage.
+The Prior Authorization & Medical Necessity Determination (PA/MND) process is designed to ensure only medically necessary and appropriate prescription drugs are approved for coverage.
 PA/MND also encourages appropriate use of certain prescription drugs and actively monitors prescription drug use that may have serious side effects.

-- Contact the prescribing physician and let them know that the medication requires a prior authorization.
+- Contact the prescribing physician and let them know the medication requires a prior authorization.

 - Ask how long it usually takes for the physician to complete the appropriate forms to initiate the prior authorization process.

-- Call Pharmacy Member Services, using the toll free number on the reverse side of their member ID card, to see if there are additional steps that need to be taken, depending on the particular pharmacy benefit plan.
+- Contact Pharmacy Member Services, using the toll-free number on the reverse side of their member ID card, to see if there are additional steps that need to be taken, depending on the pharmacy benefit plan.

 - Allow the doctor’s office and Horizon BCBSNJ enough time to complete this process.